-Upon having an accident or having seen evidence of damage (suspected accident), the crane team, riggers, equipment users, etc., shall stop all operations and notify immediate supervision.

-If there is impending danger to the equipment or personnel, the crane and/or load shall be placed in a safe position prior to notifying supervision.
+Upon having an accident or having seen evidence of damage, the crane team, riggers, equipment users, etc., shall stop all operations and notify immediate supervisor(s).
+If there is impending danger to the equipment or personnel, place the crane and/or load in a safe position prior to notifying supervision.

-Personnel shall ensure the accident scene is secured and undisturbed so as to facilitate the investigation.

-The supervisor shall review the situation and take any further emergency action, including stopping production work or other operations that could aggravate the situation.
+Ensure the accident scene is secured and undisturbed so as to facilitate the investigation.
+The supervisor shall review the situation and take any further emergency action.
 The supervisor shall notify management personnel as well as the activity safety office.